First-Year Seminar

 FYS 192 America in 1925 (4 Credits)

 Readings, discussions and student projects explore the transformation of a "Victorian" America into a "modernist" one by focusing on forms of expression and sites of conflict in 1925—the year of Fitzgerald’s The Great Gatsby, Bessie Smith’s "St. Louis Blues," Alain Locke’s The New Negro (the foundational text of the Harlem Renaissance), Chaplin’s The Gold Rush, the Scopes evolution trial, and the emergence of powerful new ideas in the social sciences--to cite just a few examples.
-Restrictions: First years only; students are limited to one first-year seminar.
+This course counts toward the English major.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI {H}{L}

 Fall, Spring, Variable